cucumber/cucumber-jvm/cucumber-java/README.md

 ### Localized Transformers

-Combining the [Before hook](#before--after) and the Scenario's language offers custom transformation that respects the language of the feature file.
+To transform a value localized to the language of the feature file combine the [Before hook](#before--after) and the scenario's language.
 For example, localized features about summer solstice may provide the date "21 kesäkuuta 2025" (Finnish) or "21 juin 2025" (French).
-Parsing these dates requires an according `DateTimeFormatter`, either within a default transformer method or within a named type.
+Parsing these dates requires a `DateTimeFormatter` with a locale.

  ```java
 package com.example.app;